Share this post

 Summer squash are chill sensitive and don’t like it too cold, in fact they’ll start showing pitting and dulling of color if they get too cold, so keep them in the warmer part of your walk-in cooler.

-In the illustration below, we recommend storing in the area labeled #2.
+In the illustration below, we recommend storing them in the area labeled #2.
 The temperature fluctuates from the front to the back of the cooler due to the location of the cooling unit and frequency of the door being opened.
 If kept too long out of refrigeration, they will start to sweat and breakdown.
-Consider these guys the Goldilocks of produce items: not to hot, not too cold.
+Consider these guys the Goldilocks of produce items: they like it not too hot, and not too cold.

 Summer squash are ethylene sensitive, so take care to keep them away from ethylene producing produce.
 While it won’t hurt the flavor, it will discolor the skin, and zucchini will eventually start to turn yellow.